-A Sermon for the Eleventh Sunday after Pentecost
+A Sermon for the Sixteenth Sunday after Pentecost

 Richard L. Jeske, Vicar